Rudman Center Advisory Board

 Active in the Greater Concord, NH Chamber of Commerce, Mr. Werner serves on the State Government Affairs Committee.
 He serves on the board of the Harvard Club of New Hampshire and chairs the Harvard Kennedy School New Hampshire Network.
 He is a graduate of Leadership New Hampshire and a member of the Bow, NH Rotary Club.

-My name is Senator Becky Whitley.
-I represent District 15 in New Hampshire, which includes Concord, Penacook, Hopkinton, Henniker, and Warner.
-I’m a lawyer, a mom, and native Granite Stater.
-I’ve seen firsthand the challenges we face.
-I believe we need strong leaders with a fresh perspective, not more talking points.This is my home, and I’m committed to re-imagining how we can make a healthy New Hampshire for everyone — regardless of race, gender identity, zip code, or economic status.
+Senator Becky Whitley represents District 15 in New Hampshire, which includes Concord, Penacook, Hopkinton, Henniker, and Warner.
+She’s a lawyer, mom, and native Granite Stater, committed to re-imagining how we can make a healthy New Hampshire for everyone — regardless of race, gender identity, zip code, or economic status.

-I received my Bachelor of Business Administration (B.B.A.) from George Washington University and my J.D. from Vermont Law School.
-After graduating from law school, I worked at the Disability Rights Center – NH (DRC) as a staff attorney, representing individuals navigating New Hampshire’s complicated service delivery system.
-During my time at DRC, I specialized in children’s issues and Medicaid policy - working with children and families involved in multiple systems.
-I worked on vital issues such as access to appropriate medical, special education and other community-based services, and developed a profound understanding of the programs and services available to New Hampshire children and families – as well as the significant system barriers and gaps.
+Senator Whitley received her Bachelor of Business Administration (B.B.A.) from George Washington University and her J.D. from Vermont Law School.
+After graduating from law school, she worked at the Disability Rights Center – NH (DRC) as a staff attorney, representing individuals navigating New Hampshire’s complicated service delivery system.

-I was honored to be recognized by the Parent Information Center and New Hampshire Family Voices for my family engagement work.
-Additionally, I was humbled to be named the 2019 Citizen of the Year by the New Hampshire chapter of the National Association of Social Workers.
+Senator Whitley was recognized by the Parent Information Center and New Hampshire Family Voices for her family engagement work.
+She was named the 2019 Citizen of the Year by the New Hampshire chapter of the National Association of Social Workers and was named the 2021 Legislator of the Year Award by the New Hampshire Council on Developmental Disabilities.

-These days, I serve on the Board of Advisors for the Rudman Center for Justice, Leadership and Public Service, and am a member of the Christian Education Board at the First Congregational Church of Hopkinton, NH.
-I formerly served as the Secretary of the Hopkinton Recycling Committee.
-After many wonderful years of living in Concord, I now live in Hopkinton with my husband Steven and our elementary-aged son.
+She also serves on the Fellows Advisory Board for the Progressive Turnout Project, and is a member of the Christian Education Board at the First Congregational Church of Hopkinton, NH.
+After many wonderful years of living in Concord, Senator Whitley now lives in Hopkinton with her husband, Steven, and their elementary-aged son.

 Douglas E. Williamson, MD, graduated from Dartmouth College and Dartmouth Medical School, and holds a Master’s Degree in Biology from Boston University.
 He completed his residency in pediatrics at Dartmouth-Hitchcock.